boxcee/my-blockchain-project/README.md

 2. Deploy smart contracts to testnet by running `truffle deploy`.
 3. Test smart conctracts by running `truffle test`.

-##
+## Usage

-As I had some difficulties finding a good idea for a smart contract I went with implementing my own small whitelisting solution and my own token (ChallengeToken).

-This application is made out of two parts, a React app running on Heroku and two Solidity smart contracts (ChallengeToken, Whitelist) running on the Ethereum Rinkeby testnet.

-The React app is a small web app to interact with the smart contracts.
+The application has one admin user.
+The admin user is the user who has deployed the smart contracts to the testnet.

+The admin user can access the 'Administration' view, but other users cannot.
+This is checked by testing the used address against the owner address of the Whitelist smart contract.

+The selection for the 'Administration' view is omitted from the menu for other user.
+Should they try and open the route manually, they will see a message informing them about their missing rights.

+There are two other views implemented.
+A 'Balance' view and a 'Transfer' view.

+The 'Balance' view allows the user to check the balance for a given address.
+I implemented a check to make sure the address entered is a valid Ethereum address.

-When opening the webapp, the user should have the option to display her token balance and transfer tokens to another address.
-However, the smart contracts only allow transfer if the address to send to is whitelisted.
+The 'Transfer' view allows the user to transfer tokens from her address to another address.

-When the user is the owner of the Whitelist contract (mostly the deployer of the contract), she may add other addresses as whitelisted.
+I implemented three checks here.
+First, the same check as with balance, the address entered must be a valid Ethereum address.
+Second, I check whether the address is whitelisted and the user is informed before she tries to transfer the tokens.
+Third, the entered amount of tokens is checked against the current balance of the used account.
+Should the amount be higher than the available tokens, the transfer will be disabled.

+The 'Administration' view also implements the first check for a valid address.

 ### Smart contract tests
 1. Start a development node by running `npx ganache-cli` in a separate terminal.